On average 18 billion SMS messages are sent every day, making SMS the most used text messaging service in the world.

 The Short Message Service Center is where all SMSs are stored to forward and deliver to a recipient.

 If you send a text to a friend but they have no signal, the message will be stored in the SMSC until a signal is found.
 It's possible on most mobiles to specify an expiry period for the SMS to be deleted from the SMSC.
-Once deleted, the message will expire and the recipient won't receive it, even when they find a signal.
+Once deleted, the message will expire, and the recipient won't receive it, even when they find a signal.

-Advantages vs disadvantages of SMS
+Advantages and disadvantages of SMS

 • Popularity - Over 560 billion texts are sent a month worldwide.